 Where the subsidiary is not wholly-owned, the consolidated financial statements separately present the shareholders' equity, net income and other comprehensive belonging to the minority shareholders.
 The consolidated statement of financial position shows a single figure titled 'non-controlling interest' which represents the claim of minority shareholders on the subsidiary's net assets.
 An amount also appears in the consolidated statement of profit or loss and consolidated statement of other comprehensive income showing net income and other comprehensive income attributable to non-controlling shareholders.

-Company P currently holds 75% of the outstanding share capitals of Company S. Company P's assets are $30 million, its liabilities are $20 million and its shareholders' equity is $10 million.
+Company P currently holds 75% of the outstanding share capital of Company S. Company P's assets are $30 million, its liabilities are $20 million and its shareholders' equity is $10 million.
 Company S's assets are $10 million, its liabilities are $7 million and its equity is $3 million.

-Company P will include the assets of Company S on its balance sheet so its total assets will be $40 million ($30 million + $10 million), its total liabilities will be $27 million ($20 million + $7 million).
-Its equity will be $13 million ($40 million minus $27 million) but it will have two components: first component would result to the interest of the Company P in Company S's net assets while the other component is called the non-controlling interest and it represents the interest of other Company S shareholders who hold the remaining 25% of the outstanding shares.
+Company P will include the assets of Company S in its consolidated balance sheet (at their fair value) so its total assets will be $40 million ($30 million + $10 million), and its total liabilities will be $27 million ($20 million + $7 million).
+The total shareholders' equity will be $13 million ($40 million minus $27 million) but it will have two components: the first component representing the interest of Company P in Company S's net assets, and the second component (called the non-controlling interest) representing the interest of other Company S shareholders who hold the remaining 25% of the outstanding shares.